Kendric Pryor

-Kendric Pryor (born January 6, 1998) is an American football wide receiver for the Jacksonville Jaguars of the National Football League (NFL).
-He played college football at Wisconsin.
+Kendric Pryor (born January 6, 1998) is an American professional football wide receiver for the Cincinnati Bengals of the National Football League (NFL).
+He played college football for the Wisconsin Badgers.

 College career

 Pryor played college football at the University of Wisconsin–Madison from 2016 to 2021.
 During his career, he had 99 receptions for 1,265 yards and seven touchdowns.

 Professional career

 Cincinnati Bengals

 Pryor signed with the Cincinnati Bengals as an undrafted free agent in 2022.
 He was waived by the team on August 30, 2022.

 Jacksonville Jaguars

 On August 31, 2022, Pryor was claimed off waivers by the Jacksonville Jaguars.
+He was often ruled as a healthy inactive for several games throughout the season.

+On August 29, 2023, Pryor was waived by the Jaguars during final roster cuts.

+Cincinnati Bengals (second stint)

+On October 3, 2023, Pryor was signed to the Bengals practice squad.
+Following the end of the 2023 regular season, the Bengals signed him to a reserve/future contract on January 8, 2024.

+Pryor was waived by the Bengals on August 27, 2024, and re-signed to the practice squad.
+He signed a reserve/future contract on January 7, 2025.

+On August 26, 2025, Pryor was waived by the Bengals as part of final roster cuts and re-signed to the practice squad on September 16.